gldias/extensions/SoundPressureLevel/SoundPressureLevel.md

 ![Sound Pressure Level Updated Block](SPLBlocksImages/splUpdated.PNG)

 This event is triggered when the sound pressure level is updated.
-This event gives access to the sound intensity over the last `ListenIntervalMilliseconds` in decibels (dB), A-Weighted decibels (dBA), C-Weighted decibels (dBC).
+This event gives access to the sound intensity over the last `ListenIntervalMilliseconds` amount of time in decibels (dB), A-Weighted decibels (dBA), C-Weighted decibels (dBC).

 ## Example App

-You can use a [minimal App Inventor application](https://gldias.github.io/extensions/SoundPressureLevel/SPL_minimal.aia) or a more in-depth [example App Inventor application](https://gldias.github.io/extensions/SoundPressureLevel/SPL.aia) to see the sound pressure level extension in action.
+You can use a [minimal App Inventor application](https://gldias.github.io/extensions/SoundPressureLevel/SPL_minimal.aia) or a more [in-depth example App Inventor application](https://gldias.github.io/extensions/SoundPressureLevel/SPL.aia) to see the sound pressure level extension in action.

 ## Developer Documentation